mukeshkumar1110/FindMaximum/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 1. Get the list of marks as input
-2. Use the sort() function or max() function or use the for loop to find the maximum mark.
+2. Use the sort() function or max() function or use the for loop to find the maximum mark
 3. Return the maximum value
 ## Program:
+DEVELOPED BY:MUKESH KUMAR S
+REFRENCE NUMBER:212223240099
 i)	# To find the maximum of marks using the list method sort.
 ```Python
 def max_marks(marks):